ArtichaTM/Nova3D/readme.md

   * Installable via NuGet Packet Manager
 ## Models
 Main folder for models is [Assets/Models](Assets/Models/).
 For work needs:
+* Ships: Main folder for all ships models
+  * Default.blend: Main ship model.
+Set at game start
+* WeaponProjectiles: Main folder for all projectiles that fired by ships
-* Ship.blend: Main ship model
+  * Default.blend: Projectile model for Default ship model